On The Watch “It’s All About Mario Barrios vs Ryan Garcia”

 Blaze

-On The Watch “It’s All About Serhii Bohachuk vs Virgil Ortiz Jr.”
+On The Watch “It’s All About Serhii Bohachuk vs Vergil Ortiz Jr.”

 WBC Interim Junior Middleweight Challenge